Tanner-Hunter/matplotlib-challenge/README.md

 # matplotlib-challenge
 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens and then plot the results using matplotlib.
+The goal was to see which drugs were most effective at treating mice who were identified with SCC tumors.
+To do this, I generated tables and figures needed for the technical report of the clinical study.
+I also created a summary of the study results.